 The great outdoors.
 Very few experiences in life beat the feeling of a cool breeze rushing across your face, the warm sun shining down on you and generally just being in touch with nature.

-Whether you are out there for a trail run or a hike, there’s no hiding that most times you tend to bring along some form of entertainment.
+Whether you are out there for a trail run or a hike, there’s no hiding that most times you tend to bring along some form of entertainment, especially when hiking alone and there’s no one to talk to.
 It could be enjoying your favorite music playlist or listening to an audiobook Heck, most people catch up on podcasts this way.

 Whatever the activity, wouldn’t it be much more fun if the darn headphones didn’t keep falling off?
 Or hurt your ears so much?
 Well, getting a better pair might just work the trick for you.